dthree/vantage/README.md

 $ node websvr.js
 ```

 Normally, you would simply see what you logged, and would have no interaction with Node.
-Instead, `vantage` gave us a prompt:
+Instead, Vantage gave us a prompt:

 ```bash
 websvr~$
 ```

-2. I typed `help`, which gave me a list of all of `vantage`'s built-in commands as well as commands I added.
+2. I typed `help`, which gave me a list of all of Vantage's built-in commands as well as commands I added.

-3. In my `websvr.js`, I gave `vantage` a command that would turn on logging *only for* web requests.
+3. In my `websvr.js`, I gave Vantage a command that would turn on logging *only for* web requests.
 By logging domains of activity, this assists productivity in debugging.
 To run this, I typed `debug web`, and it started logging all web requests.

 4. I then typed `debug off`, which disabled log output.